 X-Search, the USPTO's computerized search system, contains text and images of registered marks, and marks in pending and abandoned applications.
 X-Search is used by examining attorneys when searching for conflicting marks during examination.

 The public may conduct searches free of charge using TESS, on the USPTO website at http://www.uspto.gov.
-Like X-Search, TESS provides access to text and images of registered marks, and marks in pending and abandoned applications.
-Additional information, including current status, for pending and registered trademarks can be obtained by entering the trademark serial number or registration number in the TARR database.
+Like X-Search, TESS provides access to text and images of registered marks and marks in pending and abandoned applications.
+Additional information, including current status, for pending trademark applications and registered trademarks can be obtained by entering the trademark serial number or registration number in the TSDR database.
 See TMEP §108.01.
-TESS and TARR are available in Patent and Trademark Depository Libraries ("PTDLs") (see TMEP §112).
-X-Search is also available for public use in some of the PTDLs.
+TESS and TSDR are available in Patent and Trademark Resource Centers (“PTRCs”) (see TMEP §112).

-The public may also use the X-Search system and the Trademark Reporting and Monitoring ("TRAM") System without charge in the Trademark Search Library.
-The Search Library is located on the first floor of the James Madison Building - East Wing, 600 Dulany Street, Alexandria, Virginia, and is open from 8:00 a.m. to 8:00 p.m.
-Eastern Standard Time, Monday through Friday, except on holidays.
-The Trademark Search Library also contains paper copies of registered marks and marks in pending applications, copies of State emblems and official signs and hallmarks of member countries of the Paris Convention for the Protection of Industrial Property, which are protected under Article 6ter of the Convention (see TMEP §1205.02).
-The Public Search Facility does not contain copies of the official insignia of state and federally recognized Native American tribes.
+The public may use the X-Search system and view the internal Trademark database without charge in the Public Search Facility, which is located on the first floor of the James Madison Building - East Wing, 600 Dulany Street, Alexandria, Virginia, and is open from 8:00 a.m. to 8:00 p.m.
+Eastern Time, Monday through Friday, except on Federal holidays within the District of Columbia.
+The Public Search Facility also contains copies of State emblems and official signs and hallmarks of member countries of the Paris Convention for the Protection of Industrial Property, which are protected under Article 6ter of the Convention (see TMEP §1205.02).
+The Public Search Facility does not contain copies of the official insignia of state- and federally recognized Native American tribes.
 X-Search or TESS can be used to search for these insignia.

 If a mark includes a design element, it can be searched by using a design code.
 To locate the proper design code(s), the public can use the Design Search Code Manual on the USPTO website at http://www.uspto.gov.